jflamy/owlcms4/docs/Fly.md

 fly deploy --image owlcms/owlcms:stable --app myclub
 ```

-If you want to try a prerelease, use "owlcms/owlcms:prerelease" instead -- you can switch between stable and prerelease as you wish.
+If you want to try a prerelease, use `owlcms/owlcms:prerelease` instead -- you can switch between stable and prerelease as you wish.
+You can also deploy a specific version, using for example ``owlcms/owlcms:44.6.0`

 ## Advanced topics

-#### (Optional) Install the public results scoreboard
+#### (Useful) Install the public results scoreboard

 This second site will allow anyone in the world to watch the scoreboard, including the audience (useful if the scoreboard is missing, small or faint).
 Something like `myclub-results` makes sense as a name, and people would then use `myclub-results.fly.dev` to reach the scoreboard from their phone.